0dayInc/container.aflplusplus.template/README.md

 - Has the ability to spin up a "main" fuzzer with multiple "secondaries"
 - Enabling the Creation of test cases for a given target
 - Crank out as many mutations / second as possible
+- Aid resercher in finding .so files loaded via dlopen (to be passed into AFL_PRELOAD)

 #### **Installation / Usage** ####
 ```